google/deepvariant/README.md

 The [Genomics team in Google Brain](https://research.google.com/teams/brain/genomics/) actively supports DeepVariant and are always interested in improving the quality of DeepVariant.
-If you run into an issue, we recommend you follow one of two approaches to getting the issue resolved.

-If you have found a bug in DeepVariant - i.e., the code itself needs to be fixed - please report the problem on our [Issue tracker](https://github.com/google/deepvariant/issues).
+If you run into an issue, please report the problem on our [Issue tracker](https://github.com/google/deepvariant/issues).
 Make sure to add enough detail to your report that we can reproduce the problem and fix it.
 We encourage including links to snippets of BAM/VCF/etc. files that provoke the bug, if possible.
 Depending on the severity of the issue we may patch DeepVariant immediately with the fix or roll it into the next release.

-If you have general questions about DeepVariant usage, please post your question to [BioStars](https://www.biostars.org/), adding the tag 'deepvariant'.
-We monitor [BioStars posts tagged with DeepVariant](https://www.biostars.org/t/deepvariant/) and will respond as needed there.
+If you have questions about next-generation sequencing, bioinformatics, or other general topics not specific to DeepVariant we recommend you post your question to a community discussion forum such as [BioStars](https://www.biostars.org/).

 ## Contributing